Arla Foods UK: Locations

 The company has processing plants in England at Palmers Green (London), Stourton (Leeds), Settle (North Yorkshire) and Malpas (Cheshire), and in Scotland at Lockerbie.
-In January 2009, Arla ceased production at their dairy in Manchester.
+In January 2009, Arla ceased production at its dairy in Manchester.
 The company also operates the world's largest milk processing plant in Aylesbury, which was opened on 24 May 2014.

-Arla Foods obtained the Westbury Dairies plant in January 2016, in Westbury, Wiltshire, which has become the primary site for the production of Anchor butter and Anchor Spreadable.
+Arla Foods obtained the Westbury Dairies plant in January 2016, in Westbury, Wiltshire, which has become a site for the production of Anchor butter.

 Arla Foods briefly operated the Milk Link dairy in Crediton, Devon following the merger with Milk Link in 2012.
 However was sold in a management buyout in April 2013 with the Crediton operations being renamed as Crediton Dairy Limited.